nutjob-laboratories/merk/README.md

  - **Icons and other graphics work**.
 I am not a graphic designer, and I think that that shows in this project, heh.
 I need help with creating better icons, and a better logo for **MERK**.
 I'm doing my best, here, but I'm a computer programmer, not an artist!
  - **Packaging**. **MERK** now has a [PyInstaller](https://www.pyinstaller.org/)-based distribution!
 However, I can't seem to get PyInstaller working on a Linux binary for reasons that are beyond me.
 I'd love some help on getting packaging for Linux, be it with PyInstaller or anything else that's easy for end-users to use.
 I also know next to nothing about making Python packages for use with  `pip`, but that's another thing I'd love help with!
+ - **DCC chat and file transfers**.
+The DCC  functionality in Twisted is undocumented, and I'll be honest, I can't make heads or tails of it.
+I'd love to be able to add this functionality to **MERK**, but I need help!
  - **Using MERK and giving me feedback**.
 Let me know what you love about **MERK** and what you hate about **MERK**!
 Got ideas for ways you'd like to customize the client?
 Features you'd like?
 Let me know!
 I can't guarantee that I'll put in everything that you want, but I love hearing new ideas, and I love hearing about how people are using **MERK**!

 Contacting me is easy!
 Drop me an [email](mailto:dhetrick@gmail.com) or say hi in the official **MERK** IRC channel: `#merk` on the Libera network (`irc.libera.chat`, port 6667 for TCP/IP and port 6697 for SSL).
 I work a lot, so I'm not always active, but I idle in `#merk` everyday, and pop in to talk to people when I have a spare minute.

 [//]: # (End of document)